-We're super excited to have this product for the first time ever - rendered fat from our pigs!
+We're super excited to have this product back for the first time in two years - rendered fat from our pigs!

 "Nutritionally speaking, lard has nearly one-fourth the saturated fat and more than twice the monounsaturated fat as butter.
 It is also low in omega-6 fatty acids, known to promote inflammation; according to lard enthusiasts free-range pigs that eat greens, not grains, have higher levels of omega-3 fatty acids.
 Lard has always been prized as a cooking fat because it has a higher smoking point than other fats.
 For that reason, foods fried in lard absorb less grease.
 It also has the reputation of producing ultra-flaky pastry crust." - Dr. Andrew Weil